Kinsta vs SiteGround for Small Business 2026: Which Host Actually Wins?

 - Free SSL + HTTPS enforcement

 For businesses handling sensitive customer data or running e-commerce, both platforms are GDPR-aware and support compliance workflows.
-Kinsta's isolation model gives it a slight but meaningful edge for businesses that genuinely cannot afford a breach.
+Kinsta's isolation model gives it a meaningful edge for businesses that genuinely can't afford a breach.

 Pros and Cons